deeheber/danielle-heberling-dot-xyz/content/blog/get-started-in-cloud/index.md

 We all have biases, myself included.
 I encourage you to do what you think is best for you.
 Do not take my advice as an absolute, "I must do everything on this list."

 Cloud-wise, I have mostly worked in AWS, so my opinions and advice will usually have an AWS angle.
-It is my personal opinion that I wish there were more Cloud competition out there (specifically one that offers a much nicer developer experience), but in my part of the world most of the jobs available are fully AWS or AWS heavy in terms of cloud usage.
-This is why I've chosen to focus on this cloud and not the others.
+It is my personal opinion that I wish that there was more Cloud competition (specifically one that offers the same uptime/choices of Serverless services AWS offers but with better developer experience), but in my part of the world most of the jobs available are fully AWS or AWS heavy in terms of Cloud usage.
+This is why I've chosen to focus on this Cloud and not the others.

 I also started my career as a "Full Stack JavaScript" developer and thus was originally very frontend focused.
 To that end, I was drawn to using managed services that AWS offers (sometimes called Serverless) rather than rolling my own by using solutions such as Kubernetes or writing lots of Dockerfiles (sometimes referred to as "Cloud Native").